Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

     - Repeat Caller
     - Whether the call was a repeat call.
 Repeat call detection is not applied to shared or unavailable caller ids.

-  * - sale_amount
-    - Sale Amount
-    - [Call center integration only] Total order amount (not including shipping) as reported by the call center.

-  * - signal_1_value
-    - Signal: Invoca slot 1
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - signal_2_value
-    - Signal: Invoca slot 2
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - signal_3_value
-    - Signal: Invoca slot 3
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - signal_4_value
-    - Signal: Invoca slot 4
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - signal_5_value
-    - Signal: Invoca slot 5
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - signal_6_value
-    - Signal: Invoca slot 6
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - signal_7_value
-    - Signal: Invoca slot 7
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - signal_8_value
-    - Signal: Invoca slot 8
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - signal_9_value
-    - Signal: Invoca slot 9
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - signal_10_value
-    - Signal: Invoca slot 10
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

-  * - sku_list
-    - SKU List
-    - [Call center integration only] Comma-separated list of order SKUs as reported by the call center.

   * - start_time_local
     - Call Start Time
     - Start of the call in the API user's time zone, followed by offset from GMT.